 If you search for anything ‘healthy’, 3 things are sure to appear in your search results- drink water, exercise regularly and wake up early.
-While first two are self explanatory; waking up early often leads people to a state of confusion.
-I come across questions like “what to do after getting up at 6?” or “I already leave bed by 6:30, what can I do to maximise its results?”
+While the first two are self-explanatory; waking up early often leads people to a state of confusion.
+I come across questions like “what to do after getting up at 6?” or “I already leave the bed by 6:30, what can I do to maximize its results?”

 Let’s just put it out there that there is a significant amount of difference between ‘waking up early’ and ‘waking up to a healthy morning’.
 To make the concept more simple and evident, I managed to make a list of things people generally do that make their mornings unhealthy and unproductive.

 Most of us are not able to wake up naturally; all thanks to late nights and procrastination.
 To solve this problem, we all have made it a habit to wake up by an alarm.
 While it’s quite cool to sleep like a baby until the alarm wakes you up; setting unrealistic alarms is a sure-fire way to start your day off on the wrong foot.
 Aside from making you late, neglecting to wake up when you planned is also bad for your health.
 Fading in and out of sleep confuses your brain, making you feel groggy and disoriented.
 Set realistic alarms for yourself to resist the urge to sleep just “five more minutes”

 I know a lot happened during the night, and you want to catch up with all of it.
 But, this should not be the first thing you do in the morning.
 First, it stresses you out, if there’s a problem going on with the project; second, as you are more likely to be half-asleep, there are more chances of you doing mistakes while sending official mails.
 Wait to tackle your inbox until you’ve officially stepped foot in the office for the day.
 You’ll be surprised how much time you’ll save.